min89855427/askPizza12345678/README.md

-# Pizza database for ChatGPT (sourced by Min, in .PDF, .TXT, .DOCX)
+# Pizza database for ChatGPT by Min (in .PDF, .TXT, .DOCX)

 Database made from pizza posts.
 Use in ChatGPT to solve problems/issues/questions regarding the pizza making process.